Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon RX 5600, in theory, should perform quite a bit faster than the Radeon R5 M230 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon RX 5600 is 1743% quicker than the Radeon R5 M230 overall, because of its greater data rate. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 5600 is the winner, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 5600 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison